LED Bike Lights: Choices Enhance Safety With Fun

-There are lights for spokes, magnetized reflectors with lights for clothing or backpacks, even a flexible light tube that you can wrap around the frame.
+There are lights for spokes, magnetized reflectors with lights for clothing or backpacks, even a set of lights that fit within your wheels and cast a path of light on the ground in front and in back of your bike.
 And more innovative designs are being released regularly.
 I like the Lite Beams mount that puts the headlight down low on the front fork or wheel skewer, and is made in Washington.

 Even if you don’t want one of these high-tech systems, just visiting their websites to play the amazing videos of their products is a lot of fun.

 …and last but not least, an innovative helmet that provides great front and back lighting, and turn signals!